 1. Zhoushan III LNG

 Zhoushan III is an announced regasification terminal, located in Zhejiang, China.
 It is expected to start operations in 2026.
 It is likely to commence commercial operation with a capacity of 341bcf.
+Its capacity is expected to increase to 730.5bcf in 2030.
 The terminal is in feasibility stage.
-It will be operated by China Petroleum & Chemical.
-China Petrochemical is the major equity holder in the terminal.
+It will be operated by China Petroleum & Chemical Corp.
+It is owned by China Petrochemical Corp (50.00%) and Others (50.00%).
 Buy the profile here.

 2. Tangshan II LNG

-Located in Hebei, Germany, Tangshan II is a planned regasification terminal.
-It is expected to start operation in 2025.
-It is likely to commence commercial operation with a capacity of 341bcf.
-NV Nederlandse Gasunie, RWE and others own this terminal.
-The terminal is in the approval stage.
-It will be operated by NV Nederlandse Gasunie.
-Buy the profile here.
+Located in Hebei, China, Tangshan II is a planned regasification terminal.
+It is expected to start operation in 2024.
+It is likely to commence commercial operation with a capacity of 243.5bcf.
+Its capacity is expected to increase to 584.4bcf in 2030.
+Caofeidian Xintian LNG Co (51.00%) and China Suntien Green Energy (49.00%) own this terminal.
+The terminal is in the commissioning stage.
+It will be operated by Caofeidian Xintian LNG Co Ltd. Buy the profile here.

 3. Zhoushan II LNG

 Zhoushan II is an announced terminal located in Zhejiang, China, and is in the feasibility stage.
-It is expected to commence operation in 2025.
-Its initial capacity will be 292bcf.
+It is expected to commence operation in 2026.
+Its initial capacity will be 292.2bcf.
+Its capacity is expected to increase to 584.4bcf in 2030.
+It would be operated and owned by Zhejiang Energy Gas Group Co Ltd (100%).
 Buy the profile here.

 For more details on the LNG regasification terminals, buy the profiles here.